Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 We use the Augmented Dickey-Fuller test to check if our dataset is stationary.
-This condition is necessary for our ARIMA model to perform well on it.
+This condition is necessary for our ARIMA model to perform well.
 If the series is non-stationary, we may need to perform differencing on it by subtracting obs(t-1) from obs(t).

 The null hypothesis for this test is that the series has unit root, and therefore is non-stationary